update to appconstants it can now be used as a gem

 In the meantime, this morning I got a feature request on github to allow AppConstants to interpret YAML files with embedded code like this:

 I haven't needed it myself but thought it would be a nice addition so my latest commit does exactly that.
+Let me know if you find any issues.

 goodbye europe a two year retrospective